arthurbumblebee/ShootingStarsGame/README.md

 # carsGameVHDL
-A game developed using VHDL.
-You are supposed to dodge falling obstacles using the arrow keys or a, s, d, w on the keyboard.
+A game developed using python.
+You are supposed to shoot falling stars before they crash you.